 Looking to get involved?
 The Office of Student Engagement supports many on-campus clubs and organizations that provide wonderful opportunities for you to join, lead and expand your horizons, make friends and have fun.
 Click the title to learn more about each club.

 The SCC Ambassador Program is an honorary group of students who have been nominated by faculty and staff to represent the college at special events on campus and in the community.
 Ambassadors must complete a successful interview with the selection committee, have at least a 3.0 GPA, participate in a special leadership training class, and serve the college 3-5 hours each week.
-Natalie Rackley serves as Advisor.

 The goal of Club TRIO is to meet the continuous need of students that are interested in pursuing a degree of higher learning.
 Club TRIO exposes club members to various colleges and universities of higher learning through campus tours.
 Members also participate in educational opportunities, college awareness events, and leadership workshops.
 The club serves our campus and community through service projects and exhibitions that enhance the cultural diversity on the campus.
 All students are invited to participate in Club Trio.
-Club Advisors include Doris Joseph, Odell Graham and Beverly Ballard.

 The MLT Club provides members with current issues in the profession, promotes public awareness of the profession, provides funds for the MLT scholarships and supports social activities for MLT students.
 MLT and pre-MLT students are encouraged to join but the club is open to any student who has an interest in MLT.
-Dawn Williamson is the Club Advisor.